eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - the information notified by Member States for publication of lists of Wallet Solutions have been published in the Official Journal of the EU,

-then a Member State may decide to start providing the Solution to Users.
-The state of the Solution becomes **valid**.
+then a Member State may decide to allow a Wallet Provider to start providing the Wallet Solution to Users.
+The state of the Wallet Solution becomes **valid**.

 According to Article 5d, Member States inform the Commission of each change in the certification status of their EUDI Wallet eID schemes and the Wallet Solutions provided under that scheme.
 This means the Wallet Solution can be officially launched, and can be provided to Users.